cbonang80/inheritance/README.md

 ## About
-The C++ program demonstrates some main tenants of object oriented programming, such as inheritance and polymorphism.
+The C++ program demonstrates some main tenants of object oriented programming, such as inheritance, encapsulation, polymorphism.
 There are examples on classes and objects, inheritance, polymorphism, and pointers in the program.
 Explainations include memory allocation and deallocation.